plotly/dash-vtk/docs/REFERENCES.md

   - dimensions: [nx, ny, nz],
   - origin: [0, 0, 0]
   - spacing: [1, 1, 1]
+  - direction: [
+      1, 0, 0,
+      0, 1, 0,
+      0, 0, 1
+    ]

 Keyword arguments:

 - children (list of a list of or a singular dash component, string or numbers | a list of or a singular dash component, string or number; optional)

-- id (string; optional): The ID used to identify this component.
+- id (string; optional):
+    The ID used to identify this component.

-- port (number; default 0): downstream connection port
-- dimensions (list of numbers; default [1, 1, 1]): Number of points along x, y, z
+- dimensions (list of numbers; default [1, 1, 1]):
+    Number of points along x, y, z.

-- spacing (list of numbers; default [1, 1, 1]): Spacing along x, y, z between points in world coordinates
+- direction (list of numbers; default [  1, 0, 0,  0, 1, 0,  0, 0, 1,]):
+    3x3 matrix use to orient the image data.

-- origin (list of numbers; default [0, 0, 0]): World coordinate of the lower left corner of your vtkImageData (i=0, j=0, k=0).
+- origin (list of numbers; default [0, 0, 0]):
+    World coordinate of the lower left corner of your vtkImageData (i=0, j=0, k=0).

+- port (number; default 0):
+    downstream connection port.

+- spacing (list of numbers; default [1, 1, 1]):
+    Spacing along x, y, z between points in world coordinates.

 [Back to menu](#components-reference)